Research Data Cultures

 Monash was the first Australian university to commit to an energy reduction target, culminating in the Net Zero Initiative, a strategic aim to net zero emissions for Monash's built environment by 2030, and winner of the United Nations 2018 Momentum for Change Award.
 It encompasses energy efficiency measures, campus electrification, addressing residual emissions through offsetting, deployment of on-site and off-site renewable energy, and the creation of a sustainable Smart Energy City microgrid.

 My role has been to steer the ARENA funded microgrid project, with our partners Indra and the Victorian Government funded Microgrid Energy Market Operator trial project.
 A substantial contribution has been to re-direct the project from a once-off physical deployment, to the creation of a re-usable digital research platform.
-The future of energy will have the properties of democratised, IoT / edge / fog and devops, hence the challenge is to incite the long-established industry towards the new norm.
+The future of energy will have the properties of democratised, IoT / edge / fog and devops, hence the challenge is to motivate the long-established industry towards the new norm.
 I have amassed a strong implementation team and chair the research reference group - ensuring the next generation of research is co-designing the platform.

 Establishing Australia's Kubernetes capability for the research sector